anktd23/laptop-price-prediction/README.md

 ## Pre-processing:
 - `Missing value imputation` :
     1. Complete Case Analysis-Drop the row
-    #This method is used when data is missed at random(MCAR)
+    (This method is used when data is missed at random(MCAR))

     2. Univariate Imputation -Numerical
         2.1 Mean-Median Imputation
-        # This method is used when data is missing at random(MCAR)
-            2.1.1 Using Pandas
+            (This method is used when data is missing at random(MCAR)) 2.1.1 Using Pandas
             2.1.2 Using SciKit learn-Simple imputer (strategy = mean/median)
         2.2 Arbitary Value Imputation
-        #This method is used when data is not missing at random
-            2.2.1 Using Pandas
+            (This method is used when data is not missing at random) 2.2.1 Using Pandas
             2.2.2 Using SciKit learn-Simple imputer(strategy = constant)
         2.3.
 End of distribution Imputation
-            2.3.1 Fill value by mean + 3*sigma or mean- 3*sigma if data is normally distributed 2.3.2 Fill value by Q1-1.5*IQR or  Q3+1.5*IQR id distribution is skewed 3.
+            2.3.1 Fill value by mean + 3*sigma or mean- 3*sigma if data is normally distributed 2.3.2 Fill value by Q1-1.5*IQR or  Q3+1.5*IQR id distribution is skewed

     3. Univariate Imputation -Categorical
         3.1 Frequent value imputation (mode)
         3.2 Missing catergory imputation (strategy='constant',fill_value='Missing')
-        4.

     4. Random Value Imputation

-    6. Missing Value Indicator
+    5. Missing Value Indicator

-    8. KNN imputer
+    6. KNN imputer
-    9.
-    10. MICE-Multivariate Imputation By Chained Equations algorithm
-# Since we have less data we cannot drop the rows.
-# data is missing at random hence we are not using Arbitary value imputation,Random Value Imputation
-# We have experimented with below imputation method
+    7. MICE-Multivariate Imputation By Chained Equations algorithm `Since we have less data we cannot drop the rows.` `data is missing at random hence we are not using Arbitary value imputation,Random Value Imputation` `We have experimented with below imputation method`
     - KNN imputation
     - Sci Kit learn Simple Imputer(strategy=mean/median/constant)
     - MICE